 The idea of startup studios is becoming more popular, and with good reason.
 There are fundamental repeatable processes that can equate to substantial leverage when creating a startup from within a studio.
-And the idea that the internet of things is a significant and broad advance of technology in our world is no longer up for debate.
+Moreover, the idea that the internet of things is a significant and broad advance of technology in our world is no longer up for debate.
 It’s not a fad; it’s real and here to stay.
-That said, we still see mountains of IoT pilot projects and far, far fewer production IoT examples, much less ones that are fully integrated and compliant with the organization’s larger information technology architecture.
-By looking a little deeper into why the startup studio model is gaining steam, and why the broader IoT market is struggling in moving from pilots to production, we can spot a correlation that re-enforces the idea of the studio model for IoT.
+That said, we still see mountains of IoT pilot projects and far, far fewer production IoT examples, and even fewer ones that are fully integrated and compliant with the organization’s broader information technology architecture.
+By looking a little deeper into why the studio model is gaining steam, and why the broader IoT market is struggling in moving from pilots to production, we can spot a correlation that re-enforces the idea of the studio model for IoT.Content Continues Below

 Aren’t studios like WeWork?

 Let’s start with a basic definition of a studio.
 Many people conflate the idea of a “tech incubator,” of which there are many, to include studios.
-Incubators generally begin with shared working space environments where there are general resources, like offices, cubes, internet access, meeting rooms, etc., where small startups work in order to access the infrastructure without building themselves.
-But good incubators will also be the site for tech meetups, additional resources like beer taps and ping pong tables designed to create the right “vibe” for young tech companies, and may even include entrepreneurs in residence as mentors, or access to service providers, like venture investors, lawyers, accountants or more.
+Incubators generally begin with shared working space environments where there are general resources, like offices, cubes, internet access and meeting rooms, where small startups work to access the infrastructure without building it themselves.
+However, good incubators will also be the site for tech meetups, additional resources like beer taps and ping pong tables designed to create the right “vibe” for young tech companies, and may even include entrepreneurs in residence as mentors, or access to service providers like venture investors, lawyers, accountants or more.

-So why is this important for IoT?
+So, why is this important for IoT?

 The evolution of IoT was described well in the 2014 Harvard Business Review article by Michael Porter of Harvard and Jim Heppelmann of PTC, whereby they forecasted the projection of the IoT market to be the progression from “products” to “smart products” to “smart connected products” to “product systems” to “system of systems.”
 They seem to be spot on, although the progression is taking longer than many expected.
 This may be due to the means by which most IoT-enabled devices (“smart connected products”) made their way into the market, combined with the slow adaptation and understanding within organizations as to how to effectively use IoT.
-Or said differently, organizations are struggling to move from “organizations that use IoT-enabled products” to becoming “IoT-enabled organizations.”
+Said differently, organizations are struggling to move from “organizations that use IoT-enabled products” to becoming “IoT-enabled organizations.”
 The difference is profound.

 All IoT Agenda network contributors are responsible for the content and accuracy of their posts.
 Opinions are of the writers and do not necessarily convey the thoughts of IoT Agenda.